pallets/click/docs/utils.rst

     else:
         click.echo('Invalid input :(')

-Note that this reads raw input which means that things like arrow keys will show up in the platform's native escape format.
+Note that this reads raw input, which means that things like arrow keys will show up in the platform's native escape format.
 The only characters translated are ``^C`` and ``^D`` which are converted into keyboard interrupt and end of file exceptions.
 This is done because otherwise it's